 Conway is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Conway is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Conway who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-One of the nice things about Conway is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Conway is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Conway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conway residents report their race to be White.
 Important ancestries of people in Conway include Norwegian, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.